craftingcity/The-Known-World/Prenotes Oct 11 23.md

 ### Intro

-When last we left our heroes, they were the victors of a teamfight in an Underground Fighting Concord match against four shmucks.
-They have recently been spending much of their time working directly as agents of the [[Guild of Wizards#Council of Mages]] in their War against [[Orcus]].
+When last we left our heroes, they were victors in a teamfight in an Underground Fighting Concord match against four shmucks.
+With a minor monetary boon, they look to their most recent contacts in [[Guild of Wizards#Council of Mages]]

 You know that you have a room at the Silver Unicorn within the [[Wheel Ward]] and a tentative meeting with [[Nicolas Talaveem]] tomorrow.